oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LanguageIdentification/README.md

 | `-d`                       | Specify the duration of wave sample.
 Default value is **3**.
 | `-s`                       | Specify size of sample waves, default is **100**.
 | `--vad`                    | (`inference_custom.py` only) Enable VAD model to detect active speech.
 The VAD option will identify speech segments in the audio file and construct a new **.wav** file containing only the speech segments.
 This improves the quality of speech data used as input into the language identification model.
-| `--ipex`                   | Run inference with optimizations from Intel® Extension for PyTorch*.
+| `--ipex`                   | Run inference with optimizations from Intel® Extension for PyTorch (IPEX).
 This option will apply optimizations to the pretrained model.
 Using this option should result in performance improvements related to latency.
 | `--bf16`                   | Run inference with auto-mixed precision featuring Bfloat16.
-| `--int8_model`             | Run inference with the INT8 model generated from Intel® Neural Compressor
+| `--int8_model`             | Run inference with the INT8 model generated from Intel® Neural Compressor (INC)
 | `--ground_truth_compare`   | (`inference_custom.py` only) Enable comparison of prediction labels to ground truth values.
 | `--verbose`                | Print additional debug information, like latency.